 Private Water Wells

 Anyone who wishes to drill, deepen or modify any Water Well, must first contact a licensed well driller who will perform the work and assist in completing a “Notice Of Intent” (Well NOI) application from Arizona Department of Water Resources (ADWR).
-Forms may be obtained at any ADWR office, ADWR’s Web site, or at the Gila County Wastewater Department.
+Forms may be obtained at any ADWR office, ADWR’s Web site, or at the Gila County Wastewater Division.

 The map on the application should show all the septic systems in the vicinity and include legible instructions on how to reach the property.
 The property should be clearly marked/staked as to the well placement.
 If a key or combination is required to access the property, please make sure arrangements are made with the Wastewater Department.